rbisdorff/Digraph3/docSphinx/tutorial.rst

        absorbency   :  16.28
        covered      :  0.800

 With such unique disjoint initial and terminal prekernels (see Line 4 and 10), the given digraph instance is hence clearly *lateralized*.
-Indeed, these initial and terminal prekernels of the codual outranking digraph reveal best, resp. worst, choice recomendations one may formulate on the basis of a given outranking digraph instance.
+Indeed, these initial and terminal prekernels of the codual outranking digraph reveal best, resp. worst, choice recommendations one may formulate on the basis of a given outranking digraph instance.

 .. code-block:: pycon
    :linenos: